cloudtrack/amznbin/README.md

 ## Demo
   - Run `make demo` to checkout our training demo
   - To run the demo of our pretrained model, open `jupyter notebook` and run `src/demo.ipynb`
+    - our pretrained model was too big to upload on github, you can train the model and use your own trained model to use this file

 ## Results
 We accomplished 68.5714% accuracy on count task, and 41.4286% accuracy on classify task